 What is Cartilage Restoration?

-Cartilage restoration is a surgical procedure where orthopedic surgeons stimulate new cartilage growth that restores the normal function.
-Arthritis condition can be delayed or prevented through this procedure.
+Cartilage restoration is a surgical procedure where Dr. Jeffrey DeClaire stimulates new cartilage growth that restores the normal function.
+Arthritis conditions can be delayed or prevented through this procedure.

 Techniques Involved in Cartilage Restoration

 Several techniques are available for cartilage restoration, including: